argoproj-archive/argo-site/docs/d_more_information/faqs.md

 Q. My workflow is failing and I'm getting this log message "`ax_gzip_ax: stdout: Cannot allocate memory`".
 How can I fix this?

 A. For this type of message, Argo recommends that you increase the `mem_mib` setting in the corresponding container template.

+Q.Install error - "An error occurred (Unsupported) when calling the RunInstances operation: The requested configuration is currently not supported.
+Please check the documentation for supported configuration"

+A. This error occurs when you try to install Argo in a region where the supported instance type needed is not valid.As the Argo installer persists installation settings and reuses these in subsequent installations of cluster with the same name.
+This is done to make sure that installation is idempotent and can be retried multiple times.

+To reinstall your cluster with new settings you need to uninstall it first using following command :

+argocluster uninstall --cluster-name argo-cluster --cloud-provider aws --cloud-profile default and install it again with new valid settings.